melodysong/python-toddler/README.md

 2. [LeetCode](https://leetcode.com/problemset/algorithms/):

    Solving few algorithm problems using Python allowed me to notice my Native-C coding-style existing in my Python code.
 Reviewing other users’ Python code drastically helped me accept I suck at Python.
 So, let’s keep studying and practicing more.
    From my experience, the best impact was from comparing your code with your Python study-mate.
-Gosh, it does feel horrible to get kicked my ass by my friends, but it’s very fun.
+Gosh, it does feel horrible to get my ass kicked by my friends, but I got to learn a lot from this.

    Please feel free to pay to get access to locked problems.